-Although the exact causes of FND are unknown, the condition can be triggered by a psychological or physical trauma, following an accident.
+Although the exact causes of FND are unknown, the condition can be triggered by psychological or physical trauma following an accident.

-Today, people are joining together across the globe to raise awareness through sharing their stories, running events and social media campaigns, using the hashtag #Voices4FND.
+Today, people are joining together across the globe to raise awareness by sharing their stories, running events and social media campaigns, using the hashtag #Voices4FND.

 “Too many people with FND are being left to struggle on their own, desperately trying to find any care and support that may help.

 “We advocate for accessible collaborative care for those who have been diagnosed, to ensure they are given the best opportunity to a quality of life that is maintainable.”

 At Novum Law, we specialise in assisting people who, because of an accident, develop symptoms of FND.

 “People with FND often experience symptoms that go up and down.
 While they may learn to develop coping strategies to function on a day-to-day basis, it greatly affects their quality of life.
 This can be extremely frustrating to live with and makes it difficult to get the right diagnosis and treatment.